This post was originally published on the day of the 2012 US presidential election.

 For example, California has the most number of electors (55) because it has two senators and 53 representatives.
 The states with the smallest populations – Alaska, Delaware, Montana, North Dakota, South Dakota, Vermont and Wyoming – have only three electors (two senators and only one representative each).

-The popular vote takes place on the first Tuesday after the first Monday of November (like today, for example) and the electoral college votes in December, on the first Monday after the second Wednesday.
+The popular vote takes place on the first Tuesday after the first Monday of November and the electoral college votes in December, on the first Monday after the second Wednesday.
 They meet in their state capitals and cast a vote for president and vice-president.

 Space | An extraterrestrial ballot